Edward Bulfin

 General Sir Edward Stanislaus Bulfin, (6 November 1862 − 20 August 1939) was a British Army general during the First World War, where he established a reputation as an excellent commander at the brigade, divisional and corps levels.
 He was most noted for his actions during the First Battle of Ypres, when he organized impromptu forces to slow down the German assault.
 In 1917–18 he commanded the XXI Corps in the Sinai and Palestine campaign.

 Early life

-Bulfin was born Woodtown Park, Rathfarnham, County Dublin, the second son of Patrick Bulfin and Teresa Clare Carroll.
+Bulfin was born at Woodtown Park, Rathfarnham, County Dublin, the second son of Patrick Bulfin and Teresa Clare Carroll.
 His father was a son of Edward Bulfin from Derrinlough, King's County (now County Offaly), and was elected Lord Mayor of Dublin in 1871.
 He was educated at Stonyhurst College, and then at Kensington Catholic Public School.
 Although he attended Trinity College, Dublin, he did not take a degree, choosing a military career instead.